Indias opposition Congress party named Rahul Gandhi as its new leader on Monday after years of speculation, calling it a "historic occasion".

 He will officially take over on Saturday at a ceremony in New Delhi.

-Congress party workers let off firecrackers and cheered as they celebrated the announcement.
+Congress party workers let off firecrackers and shouted "long live Rahul" as they celebrated the announcement.

 "I have waited for this day for so many years.
 My joy knows no bounds," said Prem Chowdhury, a long-time party member and former municipal councillor.

-Rahul was strongly criticised for a lacklustre campaign for the 2014 general election, in which Congress recorded its worst-ever showing and lost power to Prime Minister Narendra Modi's Bharatiya Janata Party.
+Rahul was strongly criticised for a lacklustre campaign for the 2014 general election, in which Congress recorded its worst-ever showing and lost power to Prime Minister Narendra Modi's Bharatiya Janata Party (BJP).

 Since the national election defeat, the party has lost polls in many states to the BJP, exposing him to further criticism.